bit-bots/TORSO_21_dataset/README.md

 `data/metadata.csv`. `annotations.yaml` can be downloaded from the ImageTagger, `metadata.csv` has to be manually created.

+#### `fix_segmentations.py`

+This script was used to resolve an issue regarding the segmentation images of the reality collection.
+This fixes the issue of incorrect color values of the class `field` caused by anti-aliasing and a old bug in the `line_label_tool`.

 ### Variational Autoencoder

 The variational autoencoder, we have used, is based on [noctrog's conv-vae](https://github.com/noctrog/conv-vae).